Bibliometrics & Responsible Research Evaluation: Narrative CVs

 -

-Identify the achievements or activities that will paint a picture of your career to date.
+Identify opportunities you have had, and how you have made the most of these.
+You want to paint a picture of your career to date.

 -

-Emphasise your strengths and the skills which make you an attractive candidate.
+Emphasise the strengths and the skills which make you an attractive candidate.

 -